deepanshs/mrsimulator/docs/user_guide/method/method.rst

 objects to determine the selected transition pathways for a given SpinSystem object by the initial and final eigenstate quantum numbers of each transition.

-Between adjacent SpectralEvent or DelayEvent objects, **mrsimulator** defaults to *total mixing*, i.e., connecting all selected transitions in the two adjacent spectral or delay events.
+Between adjacent SpectralEvent or DelayEvent objects, **MRSimulator** defaults to *total mixing*, i.e., connecting all selected transitions in the two adjacent spectral or delay events.
 This default behavior can be overridden by placing an explicit :py:meth:`~mrsimulator.method.query.MixingEvent` object between such events.